Franco-A01733927/RetoFinalMp3/README.md

 Created 20 May, 2021

-This program functions as an mp3 player with a digital interface running on a raspberry pi with a keypad and a potentiometer connected to an Arduino Uno, that at the same time sends the data with UART protocol to the raspberry
+This program functions as an mp3 player with a digital interface running on a Raspberry Pi with a keypad and a potentiometer connected to an Arduino Uno, that at the same time sends the data with UART protocol to the RPI which is going to comunicate with the OLED display using I2C

 For this program to run properly the user needs to install the keypad.h library in the arduino IDE , also needs to install the following libraries on python: